China Insider

 But the detail people are talking about?
 Each incense tube hides short poems from writers around the world.
 So lighting it isn’t just ritual — it becomes a small, daily moment to sit with the memory.

-This isn’t Guicong’s first move into the pet space either.
+This isn’t Greatroam’s first move into the pet space either.
 They previously launched a minimalist pet urn called “A Seed,” designed to store ashes alongside things like fur or whiskers — turning remembrance into something more personal.

 Low-key, this says a lot about where things are going in China: even something as heavy as death is getting redesigned with warmth, aesthetics, and everyday rituals 🌿